-applications fulfilling four conditions viz. (a) Issuance of relevant Tariff Order from concerned SERC (b) MoU with Utility, (c) Pre-registration Certificate from State Competent Authority and (d) Commitment Guarantee of requisite amount shall be eligible for registration with the Programme Administrator.

-- The project proponents shall submit applications for registration with programme administrator under the RPSSGP.
-Programme administrator shall provide format for application.
-The application for registration shall be accompanied by a copy of the MoU between the project proponent and the local distribution utility and certificate of pre-registration issued by the State Competent Authority.
-The applications from the project proponents from any state shall be considered only if the concerned SERC has issued the order determining tariff for rooftop/ small solar generating systems for purchase of electricity by the distribution utilities in that state. - The project proponent shall also provide the commitment quarantee for an amount of Rs 10 lakh/MW on a pro-rata basis, in the form of an irrevocable bank guarantee from any scheduled commercial bank, valid for period of 24 months for SPV and 30 months for solar thermal from date of filing application, along with the application for consideration for registration to the programme administrator. - In order to facilitate the process of application for registration, it is envisaged that a web-based application portal shall be developed by programme administrator (details to be made available on the website of the MNRE/programme administrator).
-Upon fulfillment of requisite conditions for pre-registration, the applicant shall submit an online application through an electronic form with details pre-registration certificate. commitment guarantee, MoU with distribution utility, and so on.
-The web portal system would generate unique acknowledgement number for each application confirming submission of application with system generated date and time of submission.
-The applicant shall print the acknowledgement and submit the application in physical form, along with all the necessary enclosures within seven days from the date of submission of online application.
+- 3.2.1.
+All applications fulfilling four conditions viz. (a) Issuance of relevant Tariff Order from concerned SERC (b) MOU with Utility, (c) Pre-Registration Certificate from State Competent Authority and (d) Commitment Guarantee of requisite amount shall be eligible for registration with the Programme Administrator. - 3.2.2.
+The Project Proponents shall submit applications for registration with Programme Administrator under the 'RPSSGP'.
+Programme Administrator shall provide format for application.
+The Application for Registration shall be accompanied by a copy of MOU between the Project Proponent and the local Distribution Utility and Certificate of Pre-Registration issued by the State Competent Authority.
+The applications from the Project Proponents from any State shall be considered only if the concerned SERC has issued the order determining tariff for rooftop/small solar generating systems for purchase of electricity by the distribution utilities in that State. - 3.2.3.
+The Project Proponent shall also provide the Commitment Guarantee for an amount of Rs 10 Lakh/MW on a pro-rata basis, in the form of an irrevocable Bank Guarantee from any scheduled commercial bank, valid for period of 24 months for solar PV and 30 months for solar thermal from date of filing application, along with the Application for consideration for registration to the Programme Administrator - 3.2.4.
+In order to facilitate the process of application for registration, it is envisaged that a web based application portal shall be developed by Programme Administrator (details to be made available on the website of the MNRE/ Programme Administrator).
+Upon fulfillment of requisite conditions for pre-registration, the Applicant shall submit an online application through an electronic form with details of pre-registration certificate, commitment guarantee, MoU with distribution utility, etc. The web portal system would generate unique acknowledgement number for each application confirming submission of application with system generated date and time of submission.
+The Applicant shall print the acknowledgement and submit the Application in physical form along with all necessary enclosures within 7 days from date of submission of online application.

-- The initial list of projects considered for registration shall be prepared based on projects fulfilling above conditions considering principle of 'first-come-first-served'.
-This shortlist shall be subject to verification of physical the requisite documents received by programme administrator. - The process for initial shortlisting of applications for registration with programme administrator under Category 1 shall be closed upon reaching shortlist of proposed installed capacity of 110 MW for projects on all-India basis.
-The aggregate project capacity in the initial shortlist for a particular state shall be restricted up to 20 MW.
+- 3.2.5.
+The Initial list of Projects considered for Registration shall be prepared based on projects fulfilling above conditions considering principle of 'first-come-first-served'.
+This shortlist shall be subject to physical verification of the requisite documents received by Programme Administrator. - 3.2.6.
+The process for Initial Short-listing of Applications for Registration with Programme Administrator under Category 1 shall be closed upon reaching shortlist of proposed installed capacity of 110 MW for projects on all India basis.
+The aggregate project capacity in the initial shortlist for a particular State shall be restricted up to 20 MW. - 3.2.7.
+The Initial List (Shortlist-M0) of shortlisted projects shall be updated depending on accomplishment of following milestones by shortlisted Project Proponents:-